Diversity Programs

 Early Pathways

-The center supports a K-12 partner program with established record in both gender and ethnic diversity (SMILE), are helping another K-12 partner program (Saturday Academy) increase ethnic diversity via targeted fellowships.
+The center supports a K-12 partner program with established record in both gender and ethnic diversity (SMILE) and supports our K-12 partner program (Saturday Academy) to increase ethnic diversity through fellowships.
 We are building collaborations with Native American K-12 programs and creating a network of collaborations with minority-serving undergraduate institutions, and in particular with the Northwest Indian College and the CEA-CREST Center at California State University – Los Angeles.

 Leadership and Recruitment